 About Hazzan (Cantor) Howard Glantz

-From educating parents on preparations for the ceremony to the infant’s post-circumcision care, Hazzan Glantz is dedicated to ensuring parents a minimum of stress and a maximum of simcha (joy) from the whole experience.
+From educating parents on preparations for the ceremony to the infant’s post-circumcision care, Rabbi Glantz is dedicated to ensuring parents a minimum of stress and a maximum of simcha (joy) from the whole experience.
 Regarding his reasons for becoming a moyel Hazzan Glantz said, “My goal has always been to serve my community in as broad a way as possible.
 Following my cantorial education, I decided to train as a moyel in the hope that I can pass the inheritance of Jewish tradition and ritual from one generation to the next.”

 See pics from the early years